MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/01-overview/01-overview.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.microsoft.com.

-# Mandatory fields.
-title: Enterprise Scale Analytics and AI
+title: Enterprise Scale Analytics and AI Overview
-description: Enterprise Scale Analytics and AI Architecture represents the strategic design path and target technical state for an Azure Analytics environment.
+description: Enterprise Scale Analytics and AI Architecture Overview represents the strategic design path and target technical state for an Azure Analytics environment.
 Addressing the challenges of a centralized monolithic data lake this architecture is using a harmonized data mesh.
-author:
+author: mboswell
-ms.author: # Microsoft employees only
+ms.author: mboswell # Microsoft employees only
-ms.date: 12/8/2020
+ms.date: 01/27/2021
 ms.topic: conceptual
-ms.service: architecture-center
+ms.service: cloud-adoption-framework
-ms.subservice: enterprise-scale-analytics
+ms.subservice: ready
-# Use ms.service for services or ms.prod for on-prem products.
-Remove the # before the relevant field.
-# ms.service: service-name-from-white-list
-# ms.prod: product-name-from-white-list

-# Optional fields.
-Don't forget to remove # if you need a field.
-# ms.custom: can-be-multiple-comma-separated
-# ms.reviewer: MSFT-alias-of-reviewer
-# manager: MSFT-alias-of-manager-or-PM-counterpart
 ---
 # Enterprise Scale Analytics and AI